httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 with IETF review.
 Similarly, HTTP status codes are generic; they are required (by {{!RFC7231}}) to be potentially applicable to all resources, not just to those of one application.

-When it is believed that a new status code is required, authors are encouraged to engage with the HTTP community early, and document their proposal as a separate HTTP extension, rather than as part of an application's specification.
+When authors believe that a new status code is required, they are encouraged to engage with the HTTP community early, and document their proposal as a separate HTTP extension, rather than as part of an application's specification.

-Status codes' primary function is to convey HTTP semantics for the benefit of generic HTTP software, not application-specific semantics.
+The primary function of status codes is to convey HTTP semantics for the benefit of generic HTTP software, not application-specific semantics.
 Therefore, applications MUST NOT specify additional semantics or refine existing semantics for status codes.